YU-MITC/moodle-local_yukaltura/README.md

 Change log of YU Kaltura Media Local Libraries
 ------

+Version 1.2.1R2

+* fixed some statements (about partner ID) in locallib.php, in order to play movies normally when Moodle server connect to the Kaltura Saas Edition or recently version of the Kaltura CE.

 Version 1.2.1

 * fixed some statements in simpleselector.js, based on JSDoc warnings.